Novak Djokovic denied entry to Australia, requests injunction | DW | 06.01.2022

 "If that evidence is insufficient, then he won't be treated any different to anyone else, and he'll be on the next plane home," Morrison said.

-Tiley said 26 people had applied for an exemption and a few were successful.
+Tiley said 26 people had applied for an exemption and only a few were successful.

 On Tuesday, Djokovic, an outspoken vaccine skeptic, claimed he fell into one of those categories, saying he had "exemption permission" and therefore would be able to compete.